 Are you in the market for a new fall wreath for the front door this year?
 Do you have a standard you use year after year?
 Do you try to coordinate your fall wreath with your fall plants and pumpkins?
 Are you starting to think about the next season yet??

-To see other upcoming seasonal updates for the rest of the year, how my fall front porch will ultimately look, and if I will finish any major projects in the coming months, be sure to subscribe to my emails at the bottom of this post!
+To see other upcoming seasonal updates for the rest of the year (note: if you haven’t guessed, this year will look different than years’ past!), be sure to subscribe to my emails at the bottom of this post!